iinsouciant/CardGameLabSpring2025/README.md

 # Planning Write Up

-Depicted below is the Unified Modeling Language (UML) Diagram for the Homebrew Card Game known as Hearthgathering... ;
+Depicted below is the Unified Modeling Language (UML) Diagram for the Homebrew Card Game known as Hearthgathering and the division of labor documentation.
+Team members have communicated online and in meetings or voice calls to discuss potential ideas, implementations, clarifications, error debugging, application usage, and more!

 ## UML Diagram